nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 discipline anyone can check you against, and the part that makes the rest honest.

-Nothing forces any of this on you.
-The theorem holds whether or not you do any of this.
-Everything is a trust decision either way.
-The only question is whether you make yours explicitly, and if you claim your system is verified, or your result reproducible, or your identity yours, the check now exists and it will be run.
+No law compels any of this, and the theorem holds whether or not anyone acts on it.
+But everything is a trust decision either way, and the only open question is whether you make yours explicitly.
+If you claim your system is verified, or your result reproducible, or your identity yours, the check now exists and it will be run.

 I did not fully realize, in the first drafts of this post, that its very title is a political statement.
 Yet it is one.
 There is a slogan in my field that all